 An appraisal matrix has been developed which incorporates both the objectives of the LTP, the deliverability and affordability of the intervention, and the wider requirements as set out in Government guidance, such as carbon reduction and contribution towards social value, health, and inequalities.
-This matrix is available in Annex D.
+This matrix is available in Annex C.

-The matrix also considers key factors such as the overall deliverability of the intervention and any potential associated risks, including whether an intervention is particularly novel or contentious, to ensure that any intervention included within the Delivery Plan and pipeline is ultimately deliverable, the matrix is provided at
+The matrix also considers key factors such as the overall deliverability of the intervention and any potential associated risks, including whether an intervention is particularly novel or contentious, to ensure that any intervention included within the Delivery Plan and pipeline is ultimately deliverable.
+In summary, the scoring matrix assess how an intervention performs against the strategic themes for transport, outlined in Section 2: